MFA Degree Requirements

 The Robert Pinsky Global Fellowships in Poetry and the Leslie Epstein Global Fellowships in Fiction make it possible for all BU MFA students to travel, write, and study for up to three months anywhere outside of the United States upon completion of all required coursework for the MFA degree.

 Please note that, before leaving on Global Fellowship travel, students must complete all requirements for the MFA degree, including the thesis, which must be delivered, correctly formatted, to the Graduate School.
 While on their Global Fellowships, students are considered Traveling Scholars by BU and are thus eligible to receive university health insurance.
-BU has three yearly degree award dates (in May, September and January); students are also required to have departed the United States for their Global Fellowship destination(s) before the date on which they wish to receive their degree.
+BU has three yearly graduation dates: May 21, September 25 and January 25; students are also required to have departed the United States for their Global Fellowship destination(s) before the date on which they wish to receive their degree.

 In recent years, MFA students have travelled to Patagonia, Iran, Cuba, Bhutan, Greenland, and elsewhere.
 The Global Fellowship is not intended to fund individual or family vacations to standard tourist destinations, but rather to allow MFA students to explore a place, a culture, a language, or an author that is of immediate creative interest to them.
 Please explore the Global Fellows blog by clicking here.